Every Payroll Deduction in Kenya (2026), And the Cost of Getting Each One Wrong

-If you run payroll in Kenya, you’re responsible for at least five statutory deductions.
-Miss one, calculate it wrong, or file it late, and you’re the one KRA comes looking for.
+If you run payroll in Kenya, five statutory deductions land on your desk every month.
+Miss one, calculate it wrong, or file it late, and the bill doesn’t go to the employee.
+It comes back to you, with penalties on top.

 PAYE (Pay As You Earn)